8 Powerful Jazz Chords for Guitar

 Just like the minor 7th chord, this chord is very common.
 However, the context is completely different.
 Major 7th chords have a tonic function, and are used to emphasize the tonic.

-They may also be used as a subdominant chord, especially in the 4th degree of the major key.
+They may also be used as a subdominant guitar chord, especially in the 4th degree of the major key.

 For a good example, consider the C maj7 chord: